CarlosDevelops4/Google-Maps-React/README.md

-# React with google Maps API
+# React with google maps API, will need your own API

 This App integrates React with the Google Maps API, you will need your own API key for it to work.